Keep it simple, that’s the message from Nick Brook of Calabrio when it comes to forecasting for multi-channel. Here are his top five tips.

 With pressure on to do more with less and still deliver an exceptional customer experience, it’s tempting to cut a few corners.
 This is a fatal mistake and can unravel all the good work you’ve achieved.
 A few simple housekeeping rules like keeping records of previous forecasts, building both operational and business changes into forecasts, networking with other parts of the organization consistently and on a regular basis will make all the difference.
 You’ll be rewarded with better contact center performance and customer satisfaction on all channels, all year round.

-Want to dig deeper into forecasting?
+Want to dig deeper into multi-channel forecasting?
 Download our white paper Tips and techniques for accurate effective forecasting.